How To Create The Perfect Nighttime Routine (With 20 relaxing Ideas To Try)

 10. Listen to calming music or nature sounds

-Put on some soothing tunes or nature sounds—waves, rain, or even a crackling fire.
+Put on some soothing tunes or nature sounds such as waves, rain, or even a crackling fire.
 It’s like an instant ticket to a peaceful mental state.

 11. Prepare for tomorrow

 Spend a few minutes laying out clothes, prepping meals, or tidying up.
-Knowing I’ve got a few things prepped for the next day kinda helps me to unload a little mental clutter before bed and makes my mornings feel lighter somehow.
+Knowing I’ve got a few things prepped for the next day kinda helps me to unload a little mental clutter before bed and makes my mornings feel that little bit lighter.

 12. Diffuse essential oils